starkillerOG/motion-blinds/README.md

 ## Retrieving Key
 The Motion Blinds API uses a 16 character key that can be retrieved from the official "Motion Blinds" app for [Ios](https://apps.apple.com/us/app/motion-blinds/id1437234324) or [Android](https://play.google.com/store/apps/details?id=com.coulisse.motion).
-Open the app, click the 3 dots in the top right corner, go to "settings", go to "Motion APP About", Please quickly tap this ‘Motion APP About’ page 5 times, a popup will apear that gives you the key.
+Open the app, click the 3 dots in the top right corner, go to "settings", go to "Motion APP About", Please quickly tap this "Motion APP About" page 5 times, a popup will apear that gives you the key.

 ![alt text](https://raw.githubusercontent.com/starkillerOG/motion-blinds/main/pictures/Motion_App__get_key_1.jpg)
 ![alt text](https://raw.githubusercontent.com/starkillerOG/motion-blinds/main/pictures/Motion_App__get_key_2.jpg)